idem-lab/syncomat/README.md

 If you would like to adjust the age limits for the synthetic contact matrices, this can be done by changing the `start_age` and `end_age` arguments in the `data_contact` target object.

 The last target object `csv_output` saves these resulting contact matrices as csv files.
 The `path` argument allows you to specify where you would like to save these csv files.
 The `subfolder` argument, with its default value being `true`, allows you to save the five resulting contact matrices for each country in its own subdirectory.
-In other words, the five synthetic contact matrices generated (for all, home, other, school, and work environments) for one country--as an example, Algeria--is saved in its own subfolder labelled 'Algeria' within the path specified.
-If the `subfolder` argument was set to `false`, all contact matrices for all countries would be saved within the specified path without subdirectories.
+In other words, the five synthetic contact matrices generated (for the environments: all, home, other, school, and work) for one country--as an example, Algeria--is saved in its own subfolder labelled 'Algeria' within the path specified.
+If the `subfolder` argument were set to `false`, all contact matrices for all countries would be saved within the specified path without subdirectories; in other words, all csv files would be saved in the one folder.

 To run the analysis using your own population data: open the `_targets.R` script in the main directory, make changes to refer to your own data, and run the workflow.